 - Exercises Faith: Has a consistent walk with God and takes faith risks when convinced of God’s calling.

-This might describe a local kindergarten class, but it is actually a scene from one of the many Pioneering Boot Camps—the training ground for pioneering missionaries—held across the country.
-The training received at the boot camps strategically walks a pioneer through applying the thirteen skills of the Ridley assessment listed above.
+Pioneering Boot Camps are the training ground for pioneering missionaries held across the country and strategically walks a pioneer through applying the thirteen skills of the Ridley assessment listed above.

 If you would like to bring a Pioneering Boot Camp to your campus or area, please contact Paul Austin.